-In March 2011, the Company issued \$300 million of 4.125% senior notes due 2016 and \$500 million of 5.750% senior notes due 2021.
-The effective interest rates of these senior notes are 4.240% and 5.871%, respectively, which include the impact of the discount upon issuance.
+In March 2011, the Company issued \$500 million of 5.750% senior notes due 2021.
+The effective interest rate of this senior note is 5.871%, which includes the impact of the discount upon issuance.
 The proceeds were used to repurchase and redeem other previously issued senior notes.
-As noted above, the 4.125% senior notes were repaid in March 2016.